vdhkcheems/CS50/README.md

 # CS50
-This Repository contains all my CS50 programs to this date.
+This Repository contains cs50 solutions to all the problem sets

 This was CS50.